Daichi Miura: 2009

-2010 - 2011: D.M.
+2010–2011: D.M.

 2010

 On 1 February, Miura was nominated for SPACE SHOWER MUSIC VIDEO AWARDS 10 in THE BEST CHOREOGRAPHY category.

 On 10 February, BoA's album IDENTITY including "Possibility duet with Daichi Miura" was released.

 In May, the solo concert DAICHI MIURA LIVE 2010 ~Emotion~ was held.

 On 18 August, the 9th single "The Answer" was released.

-In August, the live concert DAICHI MIURA SUMMER SEMINAR’10 ~The Answer?~ was held.
+In August, the live concert DAICHI MIURA SUMMER SEMINAR'10 ~The Answer?~ was held.

 On 31 October, the concert tour in 10 cities DAICHI MIURA LIVE TOUR 2010 ~GRAVITY~ started.

 On 15 December, the 10th single "Lullaby" was released.

 On 29 December, YEAR END SPECIAL LIVE DAICHI MIURA "Zero GRAVITY" was held.

 2011

-On 9 March, the lecca’s mini album Hakofune -ballads in me- including the collaboration song "First Sight feat.
+On 9 March, the lecca's mini album Hakofune -ballads in me- including the collaboration song "First Sight feat.
 Daichi Miura" was released.

 On 3 August, The SUGAR SHACK FAMILY's album SUGAR SHACK FACTORY featuring Miura was released.

 On 6 August, the national tour DAICHI MIURA LIVE TOUR 2011 ~Synesthesia~ started.

 On 24 August, the 11th single "Turn Off The Light" was released.
 The song was written by lecca.

 On 8 September, the KREVA's album GO including "Shinkirō featuring Daichi Miura" was released.

 On 30 November, the third album D.M. was released.

 On 14 December, the charity song "H♡PE" featuring Miura was released.

-2012 - 2013: The first Nippon Budokan concert The Entertainer
+2012–2013: Nippon Budokan concert and The Entertainer

 2012

 On 2 May, the 12th single "Two Hearts" was released.
 "Two Hearts" was used as the theme song of the drama series Answer~Keishicho Kensho Sousakan.
 This was the first time Miura's song was used for a drama.

 On 3 May, the first Nippon Budokan concert was held.

 On 12 December, the 13th single "Right Now/Voice" was released.

 2013

-On 10 July, the 14th single "GO FOR IT" was released.
+On 10 July, the 14th single "Go for It" was released.

-On 31 July and 1 August, Miura participated in Quincy Jones The 80th Celebration Live in JAPAN at The Tokyo International Forum.
+On 31 July and 1 August, Miura participated in Quincy Jones's The 80th Celebration Live in JAPAN at The Tokyo International Forum.

 On 8 September, the first Yokohama Arena concert was held.
 12,000 people attended.

 On 20 November, the 4th album The Entertainer was released.

-2014 - 2015: Fever
+2014–2015: Fever

 2014

 On 5 March, the 15th single "Anchor" was released.
 "Anchor" was used as the theme song of the drama Yoru no Sensei.

 On 14 March, the Western music cover album Covers EP was released.

 On 1 April, the national tour DAICHI MIURA LIVE TOUR 2014 - THE ENTERTAINER started.

-On 18 June, KREVA's ‘Best Of’ album KX including "Zensokuryoku (feat.
+On 18 June, KREVA's 'Best Of' album KX including "Zensokuryoku (feat.
 Daichi Miura)" was released.

 On 23 October, Miura won the MTV EMA 2014 Best Japan Act.

 On 3 December, the 16th single "Fureau dakede ~Always with you~/IT'S THE RIGHT TIME" was released.